kb2ma/device-coap-c-pre-holding/README.md

 ### Zephyr CoAP client

 Also see my Zephyr based [edgex-coap-peer](https://github.com/kb2ma/edgex-coap-peer) repository for a simple CoAP client usable on an IoT device.
 The client posts integer data for the example profile above, to `/a1r/d1/int`.

+### RIOT CoAP client

+Also see my RIOT based [riot-edgex-coap-client](https://github.com/kb2ma/riot-edgex-coap-client) repository for a more realistic CoAP client.
+The client posts a temperature measurement from a sensor every 60 seconds to `/a1r/d1/float`.

 ## Development